ArmandPhilippot/apeu/README.md

 - you can use local image paths without the need to import them,
 - if you don't specify the images dimensions, they will be inferred for you even with remote images.

+Images can be colocated with your content.
+You can, for example use `contents/en/guides/assets` to store your English guides images, and then use `[my image](./assets/any-image.jpg)` in `contents/en/guides/your-guide.mdx`.

 ## Development